caali-hackerman/caali-hackerman.github.io/officials_bugs.md

 - Flying Plain Stone node at about 7002 -8093 60442 2879
 - Flying Xermetal Ore node at about 7022 -25237 34975.53125 4408
 - Flying Plain Stone node at about 7002 -39455 23026 1179
+- Flying Wild Veridia node at about 7001 82304 -23844 1424
 - Flying gathering node at 3 -1803.844970703125 8560.890625 5122.3291015625
 - Flying gathering node at 3 -5089.22998046875 18386.572265625 5488.0654296875
 - Flying gathering node at 3 -3805.832763671875 19238.0234375 5758.13623046875
 - [B80] WorkObject 50610 (Ritual Jar in Velik's Distorted Dream) is spawned twice in the same place
 - [B80] Flying WorkObject 200031 (Ralotate) at 7011 34389.4453125 -68171.8046875 3386.2763671875

+## NPCs
+- NPC 202,1029 should have dontTurn flag set (lumberjack starts chopping you with his axe when you talk to him...).
+- [B80] NPC 29,1029 should have dontTurn flag set (corpse lying on the floor turns towards you when examining it...).
+- [B80] NPC 27,1019 should have dontTurn flag set (siege cannon immediately turns towards you when examining it...).